cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 The CA and IL values defined in this document are upper bounds based on existing cryptographic research.
 Future analysis may introduce tighter bounds.
 Applications SHOULD NOT assume these bounds are rigid, and SHOULD accommodate changes.
+In particular, in two-party communication, one participant cannot regard apparent overuse of a key by other participants as being in error, when it could be that the other participant has better information about bounds.

 Note that the limits in this document apply to the adversary's ability to conduct a single successful forgery.
 For some algorithms and in some cases,